You need to quickly capture and analyze requirements for building a prototype or proof of concept for an enterprise system.

 - Identify the inputs and outputs and create mock-ups (sketches) or capture similar screens for each task.
 The quickest way to create a mock-up is to find similar existing screens in your system or external systems, and modify them.
 You can also search for templates of similar features in the Internet, and modify them.
 You can also brainstorm a new one if you are good at creativity and imagining.

 - Build or draw a prototype demonstrating 2 or 3 critical end-to-end workflows (An end-to-end workflow is a sequence of tasks that solves a real world problem completely).
-Contrast a current business workflow with a selected end-to-end workflow.
+Contrast a current business workflows with the end-to-end workflows demonstrated by the prototype.
 The quickest way to create a prototype is to find similar existing workflow of of your system or external systems, and modify them.
 You can also repurpose a business workflow for a prototype.
 You can also brainstorm a new one if you are good at creativity and imagining.

 - For a complicated system, you may need to implement a proof of concept, build a prototype, and create a work break down structure or product backlog in parallel to ensure that the requirements are technologically and economically feasible.